rbdevelopment/react-loan-calculator/README.md

 ```
 npm run watch
 ```
 to start webpack in watch mode with BrowserSync.
+Webpack does not support #!/usr/bin/env node and throws an error about '/node_modules/browser-sync/index.js', but everything works fine.

 ## Licence